Skip to main content

 Just my thoughts #0405

 What is the difference between an owner who believes that the company should never close in any situation and an owner who believes that our company can shut its doors at any time?
 Certainly, there are many differences.
 Fear stems from something that has yet to occur.
 The awareness sense to which work has yet to happen is a crucial perspective because it profoundly affects business philosophy.
-The crisis was tied to the range of fear. - Joseph’s “just my thoughts”
+The crisis is tied to the range of fear. - Joseph’s “just my thoughts”

 Just my thoughts #0221